 For foreigners, it's OK to go out with the same age group of friends.

 Note that some clubs in Egypt will only allow couples to enter, not singles.

 Some neighborhood coffee shops prefer only men to enter.

-It is possible to locate discos and nightclubs in Egypt that blast a variety of music, including Western hip-hop and trance, as well as local Arabic tunes.
+It is possible to locate discos and nightclubs in Egypt that blast a variety of live music, including Western hip-hop and trance and local Arabic tunes.
 There's also more than one fantastic Cairo jazz club.

-The major clubs in Cairo and throughout the rest of the country include large dance floors.
+The major clubs in Cairo and throughout the rest of the country include a large dance floor.